 President Lincoln and the Northern States had prosecuted the Civil War with a ferocious ruthlessness in the belief that those who supported secession were nothing more than criminals, attempting to break up the Union.
 As a result, it is estimated that 30 per cent of Southern white men aged between 20 and 45, died in a conflict in which there was neither forgiveness nor mercy, neither compassion nor understanding.
 The total butcher’s bill has been estimated to have been as high as three-quarters of a million dead.

 Once having vanished from American social life, humanity also disappeared from commerce, trade, manufacturing and employment.
-Any sense of corporate social responsibility that American companies may have embraced before the war vanished on the battlefields of Bull Run and Gettysburg.
+Any sense of corporate social responsibility that American companies may have embraced before the war disappeared on the battlefields of Bull Run and Gettysburg.
 In the America of the decades following the war, life was as cheap as a Colt Revolver or a Remington rifle, and social responsibility counted for little compared with the immense profits to be had from running businesses as aggressively as the war had been prosecuted.

 This transformation is also captured in the fiction of the time.
 Margaret Mitchell depicts the heroine of Gone With The Wind vowing that she will “never be hungry again” and jettisoning the principles of her Southern upbringing, stooping instead to the abuse of convict slave-labour to grow rich.
 What Scarlett O’Hara does on celluloid, men and women had done in real life in the eye-witness accounts gathered by Mitchell.

-To be sure, America before the Civil War was an often lawless and violent place.
+Certainly, America before the Civil War was an often lawless and violent place.
 But America after the Civil War was the America of Jesse James and Billy the Kid, of bank robberies, train holdups, and the rise of organised crime gangs in New York and Chicago.
 The violent and lawless America familiar from so many western films was a post-War phenomenon.

 In the years after 1865 some 45 outlaw gangs were active in the west, such as the Clantons, the James Gang and the Wild Bunch.
 Of these, only six were active before the Civil War, and they were all Mexicans competing to be the best horse thieves in Southern California.